-Having the possibility to experience being a part of a community which one is visiting, is a unique opportunity that will not be forgotten.
+Having the possibility to experience being a part of a community that one is visiting, is a unique opportunity that will not be forgotten.

 7 Reasons to Try a Village Stay in Georgia